Roshan-1510/NeuroNav/README.md

 4. Push to branch: `git push origin feature/new-feature`
 5. Submit pull request

-## 📄 License

-MIT License - see LICENSE file for details

-## 🆘 Support

-For issues and questions:
-- Create an issue in the GitHub repository
-- Check existing issues for solutions
-- Review the setup instructions above

----

 **Built with ❤️ for personalized learning experiences**
 8. Run analysis script (`python analysis/engagement_analysis.py`)